Murphdog405/Pokemon_GBC_Celebrations/README.md

 - dmgapee0.e68.patch

 Some FEATURES:
+- 2 BRANCHES: ONE WITH RBY AUDIO AND 60 BAG SPACE, AND ONE WITH RBY/GSC AUDIO AND 20 BAG SPACE AND PORT PC

 - PLAY IN FULL COLOR
 - Play with Gen 1 or Gen 2 Sprites....
 Change in Includes.asm from 0 to 1
 - Play with Gen 1 or Gen 2 Audio...
 Change in Includes.asm from 0 to 1